hellerve/ptolemy/README.md

 around 12 years old, and it had great influence on the way I pictured living in the Sovjet Union.
 It is still a nice read, and feels like a glimpse into a foreign world.

+* *Zero To One: Notes on Startups, or How to Build the Future* by **Peter Thiel & Blake Masters** (2014)

+I’m not in the crazy startup space that Thiel and Masters describe, and I’m quite happy about that.
+There is some insight in that book, and a bunch of bullshit and survival bias.
+It’s written quite entertainingly, and sifting through it for the gems is never boring, so I quite enjoyed the read.